2010 Colorado Rockies season

-The Colorado Rockies' 2010 season, the franchise's 18th in Major League Baseball, was a season in American baseball.
+The Colorado Rockies' 2010 season was the franchise's 18th in Major League Baseball.
 It featured the club's attempt to make the postseason in consecutive seasons for the first time in the history of the franchise.
-The club finished 3rd overall in the NL West with a record of 83–79.
+The club finished third in the National League West with a record of 83–79.
+In a direct reversal of their magical run in 2007, the team suffered a collapse in late September and lost 13 of their final 14 games after being 16 games above .500 on September 18.